1. When and where is the next sitting of the MRII Examination?

 13. If I pass the MRII Examination do I become a Full Member of the MRII?

-Yes, you automatically become a Full Member on passing the examination.
+Yes, you automatically become a Full Member on passing the examination and you may use the initials MMRII after your name.

 14. What is the pass rate?